 Although several things can cause cerebral palsy, including a traumatic fall, a brain infection such as bacterial meningitis, or a blow to the head sustained in a motor vehicle accident, it can also result from medical malpractice.
 If the obstetrician fails to recognize and address complications during delivery such as a prolapsed umbilical cord, fetal distress, or a series of changes in fetal heart rate, the baby’s health may be in jeopardy.
 The improper use of forceps or vacuum extraction can also lead to the development of cerebral palsy.

-Our firm is dedicated to representing families who have been affected by cerebral palsy or any other birth injury as a result of medical malpractice.
-Our medical malpractice attorneys and staff have specialized medical training that assists and informs our research and preparation for medical malpractice cases.
+Our firm is dedicated to representing families who have been affected by cerebral palsy or any other birth injury as a result of medical negligence.
+Our medical malpractice attorneys and staff have specialized medical training that assists and informs our research and preparation for malpractice cases.
 Our senior attorney is a pharmacist, and another team member is a registered nurse.

 Medical Malpractice and the Federal Tort Claims Act

-It is important to consult with a lawyer experienced in FTCA cases, because the FTCA adds additional rules and requirements that must be satisfied before the government will compensate you for your claim.
+It is important to consult with a lawyer experienced in FTCA cases because the FTCA adds additional rules and requirements that must be satisfied before the government will compensate you for your claim.

 Contact Our Medical Malpractice Attorneys

-It is extremely time-consuming and expensive to pursue a complex medical malpractice case, but our firm can skillfully guide you through the litigation process.
+It is extremely time-consuming and expensive to pursue a complex medical negligence case, but our firm can skillfully guide you through the litigation process.
 Contact our medical malpractice attorneys today to schedule a consultation.